shantanuroy04/quant-market/README.md

 The dashboard calculates a **risk score based on stock volatility**.

-In this example, **Microsoft shows a moderate risk level** with a calculated volatility score.
+In this example, Microsoft shows a **moderate risk level** based on the volatility score.

 ![Microsoft Risk Analysis](images/stock-risk.png)